awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

-# IAM Tutorial: Delegate access across AWS accounts using IAM roles<a name="tutorial_cross-account-with-roles"></a>
+# IAM tutorial: Delegate access across AWS accounts using IAM roles<a name="tutorial_cross-account-with-roles"></a>

 This tutorial teaches you how to use a role to delegate access to resources that are in different AWS accounts that you own \(Production and Development\)\.
 You share resources in one account with users in a different account\.
 By setting up cross\-account access in this way, you don't need to create individual IAM users in each account\.
 In addition, users don't have to sign out of one account and sign into another in order to access resources in different AWS accounts\.
 After configuring the role, you see how to use the role from the AWS Management Console, the AWS CLI, and the API\.

 **Note**
 IAM roles and resource\-based policies delegate access across accounts only within a single partition\.
 For example, assume that you have an account in US West \(N\.
 California\) in the standard `aws` partition\.
 You also have an account in China \(Beijing\) in the `aws-cn` partition\.
 You can't use an Amazon S3 resource\-based policy in your account in China \(Beijing\) to allow access for users in your standard `aws` account\.

 In this tutorial, imagine that the Production account is where live applications are managed\.
 The Development account is a sandbox where developers and testers can freely test applications\.
 In each account, application information is stored in Amazon S3 buckets\.
-You manage IAM users in the Development account, where you have two IAM groups: Developers and Testers\.
-Users in both groups have permissions to work in the Development account and access resources there\.
+You manage IAM users in the Development account, where you have two IAM user groups: Developers and Testers\.
+Users in both user groups have permissions to work in the Development account and access resources there\.
 From time to time, a developer must update the live applications in the Production account\.
 These applications are stored in an Amazon S3 bucket called `productionapp`\.

 At the end of this tutorial, you have the following:
 + Users in the `Development` account \(the trusted account\) that are allowed to assume a specific role in the `Production` account\.